swiftlang/swift-evolution/proposals/XXXX-ConcurrentValueAndConcurrentClosures.md

 The first kind of type we need to support are simple values like integers.
 These can be trivially passed across concurrency domains because they do not contain pointers.

 Going beyond this, Swift has a strong emphasis on types with [value semantics](https://en.wikipedia.org/wiki/Value_semantics), which are safe to transfer across concurrent boundaries.
 Except for classes, Swift’s mechanisms for type composition provide value semantics when their elements do.
-This includes generic structs, as well as its core collections: for example, `Dictionary&lt;Int, String>` can be directly shared across concurrency domains.
+This includes generic structs, as well as its core collections: for example, `Dictionary<Int, String>` can be directly shared across concurrency domains.
 Swift’s Copy on Write approach means that collections can be transferred without proactive data copying of their representations -- an extremely powerful fact that I believe will make the Swift concurrency model more efficient than other systems in practice.

 However, everything isn’t simple here: the core collections can **not** be safely transferred across concurrency domains when they contain general class references, closures that capture mutable state, and other non-value types.
 We need a way to differentiate between the cases that are safe to transfer and those that are not.

 ### Value Semantic Composition

 Structs, enums and tuples are the primary mode for composition of values in Swift.
-These are all safe to transfer across concurrency domain -- so long as the data they contain is itself safe to transfer.
+These are all safe to transfer across concurrency domains -- so long as the data they contain is itself safe to transfer.

 ### Higher Order Functional Programming